 Could Vaping Be Harming Your DNA?

 Vaping is continuously touted around the world as a much healthier, cooler and safer alternative to smoking with its multiple flavorings and cool aesthetics.
-Unfortunately, there continues to be emerging studies that highlight its potential to be just as deadly as it’s tobacco counterpart.
+Unfortunately, there continue to be emerging studies that highlight its potential to be just as deadly as it’s tobacco counterpart.

-A recent study has once again highlighted the dangers associated with electronic cigarettes; which now entails possibly increasing the risk for oral and throat cancer.
+A recent study has once again highlighted the dangers associated with electronic cigarettes, which now entails possibly increasing the risk for oral and throat cancer.

 The study revealed the presence of DNA-damaging compounds that could potentially lead to oral cancer.

 Specifically, three DNA-damaging compounds- formaldehyde, acrolein and methylglyoxal– were identified following the vaping session.
 In addition, four of the five vapers displayed signs of increased DNA damage as a result of their exposure to acrolein.
 If not repaired, this type of damage (known as DNA adduct) can heighten the risk of oral cancer.

 The verdict on vaping

 While the study does not definitively prove the carcinogenic properties of e-cigarettes, it does not mean that the findings need to be ignored.

 “E-cigarettes are a popular trend, but the long-term health effects are unknown,” says author of the study Romel Dator as reported by Medical Xpress, ‘We still don’t know exactly what these e-cigarette devices are doing or what kinds of effects they may have on health, but our findings suggest that a closer look is warranted.’